Kuber2209/backup_backup/README.md

 #### 4.1: Deploying Firebase Functions (The "Sender")

 This is a **critical step** to make push notifications work.
 These functions run on Google's servers and send notifications when database events occur.

-1.  **Open Your Terminal:** Use a terminal on your local machine or a cloud environment like Google Cloud Shell.
-2.  **Navigate to Project Directory:** Use the `cd` command to go into your project's main folder.
+You only need to run this command when you change the code inside the `functions/src` directory.

+1.  **Open Your Cloud Shell** and navigate to your project directory.
-3.  **Log In to Firebase:**
+2.  **Log In to Firebase (if needed):**
     ```bash
     firebase login
     ```
-    This will open a browser window for you to log in to your Google account.
-4.  **Select Your Firebase Project:** If you have multiple Firebase projects, you may need to select the correct one.
-You can use `firebase projects:list` to see available projects and `firebase use <your-project-id>` to select one.
-5.  **Deploy the Functions:** Run the following command.
+3.  **Deploy the Functions:** Run the following command.
 This specifically finds the code in the `functions` directory, builds it, and sends it to Firebase.
     ```bash
     firebase deploy --only functions
     ```
     After the command finishes, your backend notification logic will be live.
-You only need to re-run this command when you make changes to the files inside the `functions/src` directory.

 #### 4.2: Deploying the Web App (The "Receiver")